Barkyx16/ser321-spring26-C-online/Assignment6/README.md

 This project is a small gRPC-based distributed system node that provides three working services: a temperature converter, a library tracker, and a study task tracker.
 The goal of the project was to practice building services from proto definitions, connecting a client to a node, handling user input through the terminal, and storing data so it remains available after restarting the server.

 The converter service allows temperature values to be converted between Celsius and Fahrenheit.
 The library service allows books to be added and listed, and the saved books stay available even after the server is restarted.
-The studybuddy service works the same way but stores study tasks instead of books.

 How to run the program